El Muerto (2007 film): Premiere and subsequent film screenings

 The first private film-screenings were held in Los Angeles, New York, and the American film market respectively.
 During this time a trailer for the film, initially intended as a preview for the American film market, was released to the public on various shared-video sites such as YouTube.
 The film made its official premiere to the public on March 1, 2007 at the Latino Film Festival in San Diego, California.
 Stars Angie Cepeda and Tony Plana were present at the event as well as creator Javier Hernandez.
 Subsequent festival screenings included Toronto, San Francisco, San Diego, Los Angeles and New York.
 The latter of which offered a chance to win free tickets.

 The film received a full-fledged theatrical premiere at Laemmle Grande Theatre on September 14, 2007 located at its downtown Los Angeles venue.
 A DVD release was slated for September 18, with Bloodydisgusting.com later having a contest to win a free copy.
 Another screening was held at the first annual Whittier Film Festival on March 7 of 2008 where it won the Best Feature Film award.
 Javier Hernandez also hosted a special podcast on his radio show, Planet Comic Book Radio, where listeners were given the chance to win free tickets to the event.

-Home media release
+Home media

 The DVD was released by Echo Bridge Entertainment on September 18, 2007.
 Despite being titled El Muerto throughout its conception and subsequent film screenings, the original DVD release was later re-titled The Dead One, a loose translation of El Muerto, for marketing purposes.
 It was later reissued under the film's original title.